Updated on August 23, 2022

 If you were ordered to pay child support, it is crucial that you comply with the court order.
 If you fail or refuse to pay child support, you may face repercussions, including criminal penalties.
 If you avoid paying child support, your spouse can take steps to enforce the child support order.

 Divorce does not always have to be adversarial and hostile.
-While we are used to seeing messy divorces that involve finger-pointing and hostilities in the movies and on TV, your divorce does not necessarily have to be adversarial.
+While we are used to seeing messy divorces that involve finger-pointing and hostilities in the movies and on TV, your divorce can be different.

 Divorcing couples may reach an agreement regarding their divorce without court involvement.
-Besides, there are several alternative dispute resolution (ADR) methods to resolve a divorce case out of court.
-ADR methods include collaborative divorce and mediation.
+There are several alternative dispute resolution (ADR) methods to resolve a divorce case out of court, including collaborative divorce and mediation.
+(Read “Divorce Mediation: Is It Right for You?”)

 While you may be able to file an Original Petition for Divorce on your own, it is highly recommended to seek the legal counsel of a skilled divorce lawyer to protect your rights and ensure a favorable outcome in your case.